gva-jjoyce/gva_data/docs/gva.data.readers.md

 >The name of the GCP project where the data is stored - only used by the `GoogleCloudStorageReader`

 **select**: list of field names, optional
-> A list of the nanes of the columns to return from the dataset (default is all columns)
+> A list of the names of the columns to return from the dataset (default is all columns)

 **where**: Callable, optional
 >A method (a function or a lambda expression) to filter the returned records, where the function returns `True` the record is returned, `False` the record is skipped (default is all records)